Adrianchin/AWS_SSA-03/README.md

 #### S3 Storage
 - Direct (local) attached storage - Storage on EC2 hosts
 - Network attached storage - Volumes delivered over the network (EBS)
-- Ephemeral storage - Temporary storage
+- Ephemeral storage - Temporary storage - Instance Store
-- Persistent storage - Permanent storage - lives on past the lifetime of the instance
+- Persistent storage - Permanent storage - lives on past the lifetime of the instance - EBS

 #### Key terms
 - Block storage - Volume presented to the OS as a collection of blocks.
 No structure is provided.
+Just a collection of addressable blocks.
   - Mountable and bootable.
+Your OS will configure this into a file system and this is what a bootable drive is
 - File storage - Presented as a file share.
 Has structure.
   - Mountable.
-NOT bootable
+NOT bootable.
+OS does not have low level access to the file system
 - Object storage - Collection of objects.
 Flat storage
   - Not mountable.
 Not bootable